Отслеживание прогресса доступно только для участников Premium!

 icon_left

 Cambridge is the second oldest university city in Britain.
-(Oxford is the first) It lies on the river Cam and takes its name from this river.
+(Oxford is the first.)
+It is on the river Cam and takes its name from the river.
 Cambridge was founded in 1284 when the first college, Peterhouse, was built.
-Now there are twenty-two colleges in Cambridge, but only three of them are women’s colleges.
-The first women’s college was opened in 1869.
+Now there are twenty-two colleges in Cambridge, but only three are women’s colleges.
+The first women’s college opened in 1869.

-The ancient buildings, chapels, libraries and colleges are in the center of the city.
-There are many museums in the old university city.
-Its population consists mostly of teachers and students.
+The old buildings, chapels, libraries, and colleges are in the city center.
+There are many museums in Cambridge.
+Most people in the city are teachers or students.
 All students have to live in the college during their course.

-In the old times the students’ life was very strict.
-They were not allowed to play games, to sing, to hunt, to fish or even to dance.
-They wore special dark clothes which they continue to wear in our days.
-In the streets of Cambridge you can see young men wearing dark blue or black clothes and the “squares” — the academic caps.
+In the past, students’ life was very strict.
+They were not allowed to play games, sing, hunt, fish, or dance.
+They wore special dark clothes, which they still wear today.
+In the streets of Cambridge, you can see young men wearing dark blue or black clothes and the “squares” — the academic caps.

-Many great men have studied at Cambridge, among them Cromwell, Newton, Byron, Tennyson, Darwin.
-The great Russian scientist I. P. Pavlov came to Cambridge to receive the degree of the Honorary Doctor of Cambridge.
-The students presented him with a toy dog then.
-Now Cambridge is known all over the world as a great center of science, where many famous scientists have worked: Rutherford, Kapitza and others.
+Many great people studied at Cambridge, including Cromwell, Newton, Byron, Tennyson, and Darwin.
+The Russian scientist I. P. Pavlov came to Cambridge to receive an honorary degree.
+The students gave him a toy dog at that time.
+Today Cambridge is known all over the world as a great center of science, where many famous scientists, such as Rutherford and Kapitza, have worked.

 Поделиться: